ha272won/cse15l-lab-reports/lab-report-2-week4.md

 ## Symptom of that failure-inducing input
 ![Screen Shot 2022-05-02 at 5 50 13 PM](https://user-images.githubusercontent.com/103228431/166389898-579d6f3b-931e-4c32-8307-5d19787d740f.png)

-Write 2-3 sentences describing the relationship between the bug, the symptom, and the failure-inducing input.
+## The relationship between the bug, the symptom, and the failure-inducing input

-java.lang.OutOfMemoryError: Java heap space

-This means that the code is in infinite loop.
+A bug means that there is a computer program coding error.
+To solve this problem, many test cases are required because fewer inputs generally shorten execution time and reduce program status.
+This is why programmer uses the failure-inducing input.
+A bug that has not been detected causes the computer to show symptoms: the computer is in the infinite loop.